 How Can Treatment Help With Pain In The Neck?

-One of the most effective treatments for pain in the neck is therapy.
-Our physical therapist, chiropractor, acupuncturist, massage therapist, assisted stretching provider, or personal trainer at Midland Sports Rehab or Freeland Sports Rehab will conduct a thorough physical examination to determine your neck’s range of motion and any limitations you may be experiencing as a result of your pain.
-This will help them decide which treatments are best for your specific recovery plan.
-You will collaborate on the goals and expectations of each step of your personalized treatment plan, with the ultimate goal of eliminating your neck pain as quickly as possible.
+One of the most effective treatments for neck pain is therapy.
+Our physical therapist, chiropractor, acupuncturist, massage therapist, assisted stretching provider, or personal trainer at Midland Sports Rehab or Freeland Sports Rehab will conduct a thorough physical examination to determine your neck’s range of motion and any limitations you may be experiencing.
+After the examination, a personalized treatment plan will be created to best suit your recovery.

-We will also focus on improving your posture to aid in the recovery of your neck muscles and to avoid future injury.
+We’ll also focus on improving your posture to aid in the recovery of your neck and to avoid future injury.
 Our Midland or Freeland, MI multidisciplinary team will even collaborate with your primary care physician if necessary!

 Midland Sports Rehab and Freeland Sports Rehab Can Help You Live Comfortably And Free Of Neck Pain